tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-win.md

 ### The Example Template

-The template uses actions from the [artifact.io](https://artifact.io) hub.
+The template uses actions from the [artifact hub].

-- [image2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/image2disk) - to write the image to a block device.
+- [image2disk] - to write the image to a block device.
 - Our custom action that will cause a system reboot into our new Operating System.

 > Important: Don't forget to pull, tag, and push `quay.io/tinkerbell-actions/image2disk:v1.0.0` prior to using it.